CBeloch/Locate/README.md

 * position.latitude
 * position.longitude
 * position.altitude
-  - null if not supported, meters above the WGS84 ellipsoid
+  - meters above the WGS84 ellipsoid, or `null` if not supported
 * position.accuracy
   - specified in meters
 * position.altitudeAccuracy
   - specified in meters
 * position.heading
-  - null if not supported, specified in degrees counting clockwise to true north
+  - specified in degrees counting clockwise to true north, or `null` if not supported
 * position.cardinalDirection
   - not part of the official W3C specifications!
-  - can be null
-  - returns the heading direction as string (cardinal direction): "N", "NE", "E" etc.
+  - returns the heading direction as string (cardinal direction): "N", "NE", "E"… or `null` in case position.heading is not available
 * position.speed
-  - null if not supported, specified in meters per second
+  - specified in meters per second, or `null` if not supported

-If you use Locate.Extras, you can also use
+If Locate.Extras is included, the following is also available:

 * position.address
   - returns your current address based on GMaps